Artifacts or Abduction: How Do LLMs Answer Multiple-Choice Questions Without the Question?: Performing MCQA With No Question

 \section{Performing MCQA With No Question}

-To test if LLMs exploit MCQA artifacts, we design partial-input choices-only prompts~(\cref{subsection:artifact_prompt}), and show that these prompts often largely best majority baselines (\cref{subsection:artifacts_results}).
+To test if LLMs exploit MCQA artifacts, we design partial-input choices-only prompts~(\cref{subsection:artifact_prompt}), and show that these prompts often largely best majority baselines\footnote{A majority class baseline always predicts the most frequent answer choice found in the dataset.} (\cref{subsection:artifacts_results}).
 High partial-input accuracies typically imply artifact exploitation via simple shortcuts \cite{du2023shortcut}.
 However, in \S\ref{section:infer_question} we explore if some of this overperformance can be attributed to the LLM's ability to \textit{infer} the original question.
 In this case, it would be difficult to claim that the model has bypassed the intended MCQA format.
 Thus, in this section, we establish an initial ceiling for artifact exploitation in the choices-only setting.